-- You must be a South African citizen OR a citizen of Zimbabwe or Swaziland
+- You must be a citizen of South Africa, Zimbabwe, or Swaziland

 - You must be studying full-time or part-time, towards an agricultural-related degree relating to citrus production or research, specifically one of the fields mentioned above

-- You must be entering your 2nd or higher year of study
+- You must be entering your 2nd year or higher year of study in 2024

 - You must be interested in pursuing a career within the citrus industry

 Candidates will be selected based on the following main criteria: previously disadvantaged status, relevant field of study, academics, financial need, background relation to the citrus industry, gender (female students will receive preference), and disability (students living with disabilities are encouraged to apply).

 HOW TO APPLY FOR THE CITRUS ACADEMY BURSARY

 Applications must be submitted online at; Citrus Academy Bursary Application 2024